hameddavodi/About-Me/README.md

 - 1+ year of work experience as a Data Scientist (Sharif Financial & Investment Management Group)
 - 4 years of work experience as a Economist Analyst (Black-forest IT solution)
 - Lots of independent work experience as a Data Scientist, Data Engineer, Business Developer, and Product Analyst.
-- Current Data Science for Economics Master's student at the University of Milan.
+- Current Data Science Master student at the University of Milan (70% loaded).
-- Graduated of Economics Development Master's degree
+- Master's Degree in Economics Planning and Business Development (100% Done).
-- Graduated of Economic science Bachelor's degree.
+- Bachelor's Degree in Economic Science (100% Done).

 Also:

-- 🔭 I’m currently working on Data Engineering.
+- 🔭 I’m currently working on Data Engineering and Backend stuffs.
-- 🌱 I’m currently learning Database design and Cloud Computing.
+- 🌱 I’m currently learning Database design and Cloud Computing besides of the beautiful RDDs.
-- 👯 I’m looking to collaborate on ANYTHING CHALLENGING!
+- 👯 I’m looking for a job.
+A permanent one : )
-- 💬 Ask me about ANYTHING!

 - ⚡ Fun fact:
-- I am going to have 2 Master's degree instead of one PhD.
+- Yes!
+I am going to have 2 Master's degree instead of one PhD (Already declined three PhD offers).

-- You can optimize financial performance of a company by using extensive Econometrics tools.
-- You can boost the precision of investment analysis using the Data Science tools which leads to better development/implementation of a (new) business.
-- You can hire an Economist Data Scientist to hedge positions in Product Managment, Business development, and Market Analysis.
+- You can hire an Economist Data Scientist to cover almost 10 similar positions ranging from business to software.
 - Bitcoin will soar to 1 million within 10 years.
 -->